-Course Number and Name Prerequisites and Corequisites Credits Select one of the following: ENGL 280 - Poetry Writing or ENGL 281 - Fiction Writing or ENGL 282 - Scriptwriting or ENGL 283 - Nonfiction Writing: Memoir and Literary Journalism For ENGL 280, 281, 282: ENGL 205 For ENGL 283: ENGL 102 or ENGL 205 3 credits ENGL 285 - Portfolio Development Two of the following: ENGL 280, 281, 282, 283 one of which may be taken concurrently 3 credits
+LENGL 281 - Fiction Writing or ENGL 282 - Scriptwriting or ENGL 283 - Nonfiction Writing For ENGL 280, 281, 282: ENGL 205 For ENGL 283: ENGL 102 or ENGL 205 3 credits ENGL 285 - Portfolio Development Two of the following: ENGL 280, 281, 282, 283 one of which may be taken concurrently 3 credits

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Requirement link, then choose Requirement link.
-A more detailed explanation of the College's general education requirements is also available.
+To access the form, login to the MyCCP portal, and in the Student tab, under ElectronicForms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the CollegeÕs general education requirements is also available.

-$The\ Division\ of\ Liberal\ Studies, Room\ BR-21, 1700\ Spring\ Garden\ Street, Philadelphia, PA\ 19130, Telephone\ (215)\ 751-8450; or\ the\ College\ Information\ Center\ (215)\ 751-8010.$
+The Division of Liberal Studies, Room BR-21, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8450; or the College Information Center (215) 751-8010.